otvorenesudy/otvorenesudy/README.md

 # Open Courts (Otvorené Súdy in Slovak)

-Public data project aimed at creating much more user friendly interface to public data provided by [Departement of Justice](http://justice.gov.sk) in Slovak Republic.
+Public data project aimed at creating much more user friendly interface to interesting public data provided by [Departement of Justice](http://www.justice.gov.sk) and [The Judical Council](http://www.sudnarada.sk) of the Slovak Republic.

 ## Setup
 ### Requirements
-* Ruby version at least 1.9.3
+* Ruby 1.9.3
 * Rails 3
 * PostgreSQL with trigram extension
 * Resque & Redis